owencz1998/Deezsounds/README.md

 ### Not working / On going

 :lady_beetle:
-- Downloads : found a weird bug where offline downloads are not available anymore when there are "too many" downloads.
-[Issue #41](https://github.com/DJDoubleD/refreezer/issues/41)
 - Menu doesn't close when track is added/removed from playlist (wrong navigation context ?)

 :building_construction: